ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

 The cypher-shell integrates the mapping methods.

-Next, the Reactome treatment edges between drug, disease, and cc are prepared as meta-edge to integrate into the database.
+Next, the Reactome treatment edges between drug, disease, and cc are prepared as meta-edges to integrate into the database.
                First, all pairs of drugs and diseases and all drug-CC are loaded.
 The different information is added to the different dictionaries.
                Then, the TSV files for relationships between drug-treat-disease and treat-CC are generated.
 Additionally, the cypher file is generated.
 The cypher queries to integrate the node and relationships into the database are added to the cypher file.
                Next, all the disease-drug-treat information is written into the TSV file.
-The pairs which appear multiple times merge.
+The pairs that appear multiple times merge.
 Also, all treat-CC pairs are added to the other TSV file.

 The following edge preparation is between PhysikalEntity (drug, protein) and ReactionLikeEvent.
       For each type of PhysikalEntity, the same steps are done.